ChenZhouUC/GeoChain/Vessels/ReadMe.md

 #### Remarks

-Here the BalancedBinarySearchTree class has realized all the functionality of Binary Search Tree.
++ Here the `BalancedBinarySearchTree` class has realized all the functionalities of Binary Search Tree.
 You can set the balaced option as bool value "false" to create a Binary Search Tree instance.

++ In order to record the balance score and depth information, the realization of AVL Tree here is lightly different from the original one mentioned in the paper, both spacially and temporally.
+Each node stores both children and parent, as well as balance score and subtree depth.
+What's more, the following methods are prolonged for simplicity of code:
+  + `LeftRotate()`: 𝓞⟨1⟩ → 𝓞⟨㏒𝓷⟩
+  + `RightRotate()`: 𝓞⟨1⟩ → 𝓞⟨㏒𝓷⟩
+  + `LeftRightRotate()`: 𝓞⟨1⟩ → 𝓞⟨㏒𝓷⟩
+  + `RightLeftRotate()`: 𝓞⟨1⟩ → 𝓞⟨㏒𝓷⟩
+  + `Insert()`: 𝓞⟨㏒𝓷⟩ → 𝓞⟨㏒𝓷⟩ (because `Insert` operation would require one round of rotation only)
+  + `Delete()`: 𝓞⟨㏒𝓷⟩ → 𝓞⟨㏒²𝓷⟩